Buses

 Apparently although under EU laws anything which is legal in one EU country can be deemed legal in all other EU countries too (with total disregard for local legislation) the EU rules for bus sizes specify shorter vehicles than these.
 Sweden, Holland (etc.,) are able to use double-articulated buses because the same EU rules allow individual nations the right to allow the larger vehicles within their own areas of administration.

-It is probably inevitable that the friendly rivalry between our global family of nations would result in several locations claiming to have built the longest double articulated buses.
+It is probably inevitable that the friendly rivalry between our planetwide family of nations would result in several locations claiming to have built the longest double articulated buses.
 The Chinese claim that their 25 metre Youngman JNP6250G which is used on BRT services in Beijing holds this accolade.

 See caption for picture information.